Aurora Polytechnic Admissions for NWT Homeschoolers: What You Need

 Mature Student Entry

-If your homeschool documentation covers your learning history — even informally — bringing it to an admissions conversation is worthwhile.
-A binder showing years of self-directed learning, land-based skills, community involvement, and subject study tells a more compelling story than a blank slate.
-Admissions staff at Aurora have seen many northern students whose educational history does not fit standard models.
+If your homeschool documentation covers your learning history — even informally — bringing it to an admissions conversation may help give staff context.
+A binder showing self-directed learning, land-based skills, community involvement, and subject study is more useful than arriving without supporting records.

 Portfolio-Based Admissions for Specific Programs

-Some Aurora Polytechnic programs — particularly in the arts, trades, and Indigenous language or community programming areas — consider portfolio submissions as part of or instead of traditional academic credentials.
-The specific requirements vary by program and intake year, so the current program guide on the Aurora Polytechnic website is your most accurate source.
+Some Aurora College programs may consider portfolio or experiential evidence as part of their program-specific admission process.
+Requirements vary by program and intake year, so the current program guide on the Aurora College website is your most accurate source.

 This is one area where the way you have built and maintained your homeschool documentation makes a concrete difference to your post-secondary options.
 A portfolio that describes experiential learning in clear, professional language — with dates, contexts, and outcomes described — is an admissions asset.
 One that is a pile of undated worksheets is not.